 Joe Cinque's Consolation

 Joe Cinque's Consolation (Sotiris Sounoukos, 2016) wr.
-Sotiris Sounoukos, Matt Rubinstein from novel by Helen Garner; Gia Carides, Laura Gordon, Maggie Naouri; murder
+Sotiris Sounoukos, Matt Rubinstein from memoir by Helen Garner; Maggie Naouri, Jerome Meyer, Sacha Joseph, Laura Gordon, Gia Carides; crime, murder

 The debut feature of director Sotiris Dounoukos ... is told from a detached, matter-of-fact perspective; cold or even clinical.
 The film’s surface is loaded with mid shots, as if nudging us little by little away from the heart of the drama.
 A restrained bunch of performances – which is not to say they are bad or ineffectual – maintain what feels like a stony-eyed pokerface.
 But when it comes to pairing Dounoukos’s work with Garner’s, tonal differences aren’t the half it.
 Luke Buckmaster, Guardian.